-A watershed is the land area that drains runoff – snowmelt and rain – into a connected system of lakes, streams, rivers, and other waterways.
+A watershed is the land area that drains snowmelt and rain into a network of lakes, streams, rivers and other waterways.
 It typically is identified by the largest draining watercourse within the system.
-In California, for example, the Sierra Nevada is one of the state’s major watersheds.
+In California, for example, the Sacramento River Basin is the state’s largest watershed.

 Watersheds follow natural boundaries and are usually separated by ridges, canyons or mountains.
 A watershed has many important natural functions.
 It collects water from precipitation, stores groundwater in aquifers, releases water as runoff and provides habitat for plants and animals.

 Though a natural part of the ecosystem, wildfires have become a major threat to watersheds in California and the West.
 A 2023 study of the region found that the climate-driven increase in wildfire danger and intensity is greatest above 9,800 feet, at the top of forested watersheds.

 Major wildfires destroy vegetation, diminishing the ability of the soil to absorb stormwater runoff.
 Severe, slow-moving fires can leave a waxy coating on the soil, causing it to repel water like rain on pavement.

 Areas downhill and downstream of burned areas are highly susceptible to flash flooding and mudslides, especially near steep terrain.
 Debris and pollutants can fill waterways.

 The U.S. Forest Service, which manages nearly half of the land in California, is changing traditional forest management practices – incorporating more tree thinning and prescribed burns – to prevent post-fire erosion.